thibseisel/identikon/README.md

-# Kdenticon
+# identikon

-Kdenticon is a Kotlin multiplatform library for generating highly recognizable identicons.
+identikon is a Kotlin multiplatform library for generating highly recognizable identicons.
 It is a Kotlin port of [Jdenticon](https://github.com/dmester/jdenticon).

 ![](screenshots/sample_1.png)